Student Conduct

 - Assessment for Restitution: Payment for the restoration of property.
 Failure to pay the assessed amount in a specific period of time will prevent the student from obtaining transcripts and registering for classes, and may subject the student to further sanctions.

-- University Residence Probation: The requirement imposed by the Hearing Officer that the student demonstrate, for a specific period of time, the capacity of conduct in conformance with the University Housing standards.
+- University Residence Probation: The requirement imposed by the Student Conduct Administrator that the student demonstrate, for a specific period of time, the capacity of conduct in conformance with the University Housing standards.
 Any violation of University and Housing policies while on University Residence Probation may result in separation from the University residence and/or other sanctions.

 - University Residence Transfer: The transfer of a student from one University residence (living unit or building) to another by the Director of University Housing or designee.

 - Community Service: Any violator of the University Housing terms and conditions and/or Housing policies may be required to perform community service.
-A student may choose to perform community service in lieu of an assessment for restitution for damage to University property.
+A student may choose to perform community service instead of an assessment for restitution for damage to University property.

-- Referral to Intervention Program: If the Hearing Officer, Associate Director of Residence Life or Director of University Housing perceives that it is necessary that a student be referred to an intervention program, they may choose to do so.
+- Referral to Intervention Program: If the Student Conduct Administrator, Associate Director of Residence Life, or Director of University Housing perceives that it is necessary that a student be referred to an intervention program, they may choose to do so.
 Refusal on the part of the student may result in further disciplinary action.
-The student may be required to attend or participate in a workshop, program or creative sanction (such as a paper, bulletin board, etc.).
+The student may be required to attend or participate in a workshop, program, or creative sanction (such as a paper, bulletin board, etc.).

 - Loss of Privileges: Denial of specified privileges for a designated period of time, including but not limited to loss of participation in certain activities and/or loss of access to designated facilities or areas.